ingonyama-zk/icicle/docs/docs/icicle/primitives/hash.md

 ICICLE’s hashing system is designed to be flexible, efficient, and optimized for both general-purpose and cryptographic operations.
 Hash functions are essential in operations such as generating commitments, constructing Merkle trees, executing the Sumcheck protocol, and more.

 ICICLE provides an easy-to-use interface for hashing on both CPU and GPU, with transparent backend selection.
-You can choose between several hash algorithms such as Keccak-256, Keccak-512, SHA3-256, SHA3-512, Blake2s, and Poseidon, which are optimized for processing both general data and cryptographic field elements or elliptic curve points.
+You can choose between several hash algorithms such as Keccak-256, Keccak-512, SHA3-256, SHA3-512, Blake2s, Poseidon and more, which are optimized for processing both general data and cryptographic field elements or elliptic curve points.

 ## Hashing Logic